-BUILDING STYLE; 31~WINDOW PROPORTIONS; 32~WINDOW AND WINDOW STYLE VERSUS PANE PROPORTIONS; SEE 13~TRIM; 21~WINDOW MATERIALS; 28~DOOR AND WINDOW TYPES; 29~DOOR depending on the widths of close to or exactly 1:2, while tively rare and are specific to Square dormers are slightly more common and also somewhat less style-specific.
+depending on the widths of close to or exactly 1:2, while tively rare and are specific to Square dormers are slightly more common and also somewhat less style-specific.
 The term "square dormer" is a bit of a misnomer, because dormers that are close to square should usually be detailed with Obviously, the actual body may vary slightly from square the eyebrow dormer is wider. a perfectly square window.
-Both of these types are rela- Windows in the common vertical dormers should be proportioned similar to the uppermost windows in the wall below.
-If they vary from the proportions of those windows, they should be slightly buildings narrower than windows in dows are taller than the second-level windows, Dormer windows are often somewhat the wall below, because larger dormer windows can create a chunky appearance.
-Narwhere the main-level winheavy-looking dormers with rowing the dormer windows, however, requires that their height be reduced to maintain As with the square dormers above, the dormer body proportion is driven by the window proportion.
-Preference mer body proportion from the should be given to getting the window proportion exactly correct and deriving the dorwindow dormers, which may window proportion.
-Multibe gabled or hipped but are correct window proportions.
+Both of these types are relathe jamb casings, the head casing, and the subsill and apron.
+Windows in the common vertical dormers should be proportioned similar to the uppermost windows in the wall below.
+If they vary from the proportions of those windows, they should be slightly AND WINDOW STYLE VERSUS SEE 13~TRIM; 21~WINDOW MATERIALS; 28~DOOR AND WINDOW TYPES; 29~DOOR 37-CASING PRINCIPLES; 38-HEAD CASING PRINCIPLES; AND 81-DORMER JAMB MATERIAL.